 Thank you.

-Yesterday you said the left wants to eliminate judging people on accomplishments in order to judge them on surface things.
+Yesterday, you said the left wants to eliminate judging people on accomplishments in order to judge them on surface things.

 But I say that wasn't quite correct.

-They're swapping those and Changing the perception and the expectations of the youngsters.
+They're swapping those and changing the perception and the expectations of the youngsters.

-So that caring and being a good person matters more than earning things.
+So that caring and being a good person matters more than earning things?

 Right.

-Well they're I'm a good person too.
+Well, I'm a good person, too.

 I deserve just as much.

-Now and what you're basically saying is that all that really matters being a good party member.
+And what you're basically saying is that all that really matters being a good party member.

-But the problem is there are lots of really good people who are conservatives that these people hate.
+Problem is, there are lots of really good people who are conservatives that these people hate.

 They don't see you as a good person because they don't see you doing the caring stuff.

-You take things factual step by step.
+You take things factual, step by step.

 If you want to get to a goal, you figure out what the steps are and you go one by one by one.

-They don't see you doing the well, I care, I'm a good person.
+They don't see you doing the, well, I care, I'm a good person.

-No, you're a good person, no, you're a good liberal, you're a good liberal.
+No, you're a good liberal.

 They don't see you doing that stuff because you're doing the steps.